-Sharp Divergence in M3 and Monetary Base Suggests Intensifying Banking-System Stress
+Divergent M3 and Monetary Base Suggests Intensifying Banking-System Stress [Refreshed]

 Back in September 2008, the Fed started dropping cash from helicopters, as shown in the accompany graphs of the monetary base.
 The process was repeated with the introduction of QE2 in November 2010, and QE3 in September 2012 with a further expansion in January 2013.
-A minor, cosmetic pullback in QE3 securities purchases was recently announced for January 2014 (see Commentary No.
+A minor, cosmetic pullback in QE3 securities purchases was announced for January 2014 (see Commentary No. 585).
+That

-585).
-That so-called "tapering" appears to have been more window dressing for the incoming Fed Chairman, than anything else.
+"tapering" appeared to have been more window dressing for the incoming Fed Chair Yellen, than anything else.
+Subsequently, there have been two further minor pullbacks, again, largely political.

-As shown in the two graphs of level and year-to-year change (Graphs 15 and 16), Bernanke's spiking of the monetary base has continued to be extraordinary and without historical precedent.
+As shown in the two graphs of level and year-to-year change (Graphs 15 and 16), the Fed's spiking of the monetary base has continued to be extraordinary and without historical precedent, despite the recent "tapering" moves.
 The Fed's renewed panic with QE2 provided a second spike in the monetary base, as did the intensifying panic with QE3 and its expansion.
 Again, though, despite the active fleet of choppers, systemic liquidity and solvency remain in deep trouble.

 Traditionally, the monetary base has been the Federal Reserve's primary tool for impacting money supply growth.
-As has been the case for the bulk of the extraordinary expansion of the monetary base, since late-August 2008 through year-end 2013, however, the increase of 329% in the monetary base growth has not been reflected meaningfully in money supply growth.
+As has been the case for the bulk of the extraordinary expansion of the monetary base, since late-August 2008 through March 19, 2014, however, the increase of 355% in the monetary base growth has not been reflected meaningfully in money supply growth.